-Every day should be a day in which we aspire to protect this planet, but it remains the case that we need events like Earth Day to remind us to do our part.
+Every day should be a day in which we aspire to protect this planet, but the latest studies from the United Nations suggest we're not doing nearly enough quickly enough.

 While reducing pollution in a way that would have a dramatic impact on cleaning up the world seems an insurmountable task to the individual, there are basic changes we can all make in the home that would cut down our own footprint.

 Here are 10 tips from experts that can help gradually make a difference.

 It's difficult given how crucial cars are to American life, but whenever possible – particularly in the summer – you should opt to walk, bike, use transit or carpool when heading out.

 The EPA says leaving your car at home just two days a week can reduce your greenhouse gas emissions by 1,590 pounds a year.